TheyCallMeMattyD/user-directory/README.md

 ## Installation
 >1.
 Be sure you've installed npm (node project manager) and node.js on your system.
 >2.
 Ensure the follow dependencies are installed by entering the following code in your terminal:
 >   a. npm i react
 >   b. npm i axios
 >   c. npm i react-dom
->   d. npm i react-scripts.
+>   d. npm i react-scripts

 ## Usage
 >Use the search box at the top of the screen to filter employees by name.<br/><br/>